 If it were $15,000, it’s only around 17% utilization, which should certainly be viewed favorably.

 In other words, all you have to do is ask for higher credit limits, instead of spending less.
 Of course, spending less will sweeten the deal and ideally push your credit scores even higher.

 Tip: It’s easier to get credit limit increases approved if your balances are low because you’re viewed as a lower risk customer.

-In conjunction with this tip, you can pay down any balances you may have, assuming you don’t pay your credit cards in full each month.
+In conjunction with the first tip, you can also pay down any balances you may have, assuming you don’t pay your credit cards in full each month.

-If implemented together, you can get higher limits and reduce balances, which will be a one-two punch in the credit utilization department.
+If implemented together, you can get higher limits and reduced balances, which will be a one-two punch in the credit utilization department.

-So using our same example, if the person with the $2,500 balance lets it float from month to month and only has a $5,000 credit limit, imagine if they got a higher limit and started paying it down.
+So using our same example, if the individual with the $2,500 balance lets carries it from month to month and only has a $5,000 credit limit, imagine if they got a higher limit and started paying it down.

 They could push their utilization down from 50% to say 15% if they got the limit increased to $10,000 and paid $1,000 off the balance.

-In any case, you’ll want to approach mortgage lenders with the highest credit score possible to ensure you have the best chance of approval and obtain the lowest interest rate.
+In closing, you’ll want to approach mortgage lenders with the highest credit scores possible.
+This ensures you have the best chance of approval and also obtain the lowest interest rate available.